To ensure value for money for the Commonwealth, you will generally be provided with the office that was vacated by your predecessor.

-Satellite electorate office costs can be reimbursed on a monthly, quarterly or six-monthly basis.
+Privately leased satellite office costs can be reimbursed on a monthly, quarterly or six-monthly basis.
 Claims should be sent via PEMS or by completing the Invoice certification and request for reimbursement - satellite electorate office, courier or freight transfer costs and other (see related resources) form.

 A maximum of one claim per month will be accepted.
 Each claim may include several types of claimable costs.
 Costs can only be claimed for the period that a person was a member of the House of Representatives.

-Apart from the reimbursement of expenses, arrangements for a privately leased satellite electorate office are the same as those for all privately funded offices.
+Apart from the reimbursement of expenses, arrangements for a privately leased satellite office are the same as those for all privately funded offices.

 Privately funded offices

 In addition to your Commonwealth-leased electorate office(s), you may establish privately leased offices at your own expense and without the approval of the Minister.

 The Minister’s determination is needed if you want to transfer one of your electorate office telephone lines or move any items of office furniture or equipment to your privately funded office.
 You will not be permitted to transfer your postage meter.
 The transfer of any equipment or furniture must be at no cost to the Commonwealth.
 As the equipment and facilities are resources provided under the PBR Act, any transferred equipment and facilities must be used for the dominant purpose of conducting your parliamentary business and not for any commercial purposes.